Vietnam and the United States turn on treatment system to clean up dioxin in Danang

 USAID is helping urban planners in Vietnam’s coastal city of Hue in better prepare for repeated flooding and the effects of climate change.

 Vietnam has experienced rapid economic growth over the past 15 years and has risen to the status of a lower middle-income country.
-However, progress is threatened by health and environment problems, a weak business environment, poor governance and limited transparency.
-Accelerating Vietnam’s transformation to a responsible, more-inclusive partner and a market-based economy is a priority for the United States, particularly as Vietnam’s influence grows throughout Asia.
+However, progress is threatened by health and environmental problems, a weak business environment, poor governance, and limited transparency.
+Our assistance is accelerating Vietnam’s transformation to a responsible, more inclusive partner and a market-based economy, and addressing the legacies of the past conflict between our countries.